IBM/dbb/Pipeline/RunIDZCodeReview/README.md

 - Generates an JCLExec for invoking the IDZ Code Review application
 - Stores the IDZ Code review reports ```CodeReviewCSV.csv```, ```CodeReviewJUNIT.xml```  as well as the JCL spool in the workdir.

-Example invocations:
+### Example invocations:
-Invoke RunCodeReview passing the work directory, which stores the BuildReport.json.
+Invoke RunCodeReview.groovy passing the work directory, which stores the BuildReport.json.
 The property file ```codereview.properties``` is retrieved from the default location, which is the location of the RunCodeReview.groovy
 ```
 $DBB_HOME/bin/groovyz RunCodeReview.groovy --workDir /var/dbb/buildworkspace/zAppBuild/work
 ```
 Invoke RunCodeReview passing the work directory, which stores the BuildReport.json.
-The property file ```codereview.properties``` is retrieved from the default location, which is the location of the RunCodeReview.groovy
+The property file ```codereview.properties``` is defined via the commandline argument --properties
 ```
 $DBB_HOME/bin/groovyz RunCodeReview.groovy --workDir /var/dbb/buildworkspace/zAppBuild/work --properties /var/dbb/integrations/codereview.properties
 ```